I have received a letter from SCO. What does it mean?

 Should I just lie my way through this?

 As a student at Texas A&M University, you are expected to adhere to the Aggie Code of Honor.
 Lying rarely makes a situation better.
-If you choose to lie to a university official, you risk being charged with Texas A&M University Student Rule 24.3.14 Furnishing false information.
+If you choose to lie to a university official, you risk being charged with Texas A&M University Student Rule 24.4.1 Dishonesty or 24.4.23 Abuse of Student Conduct Process.

 I know others that have done the same thing I did, but they didn’t get caught.
 What about them?